msteffan/pbj/01-front-end-fundamentals/javascript-loops-conditionals/readme.md

 So we've already gone over the basics of Javascript.
 And today, we'll be highlighting the data type of boolean.

 ### T&T (3m)
 Go ahead and chat with your neighbor.
-Knowing about the boolean data type, how might we use this data type in order to execute conditionals and looping.
+Knowing about the boolean data type, how might we use this data type in order to execute conditionals and looping?
 Additionally, what advantages does that give us with regard to programming?

 ## true vs false (15m)
-So we all know the boolean values of `true` and `false` But there is also a concept of "truthy" and "falsey" In Javascript, the following things are "falsey":
+We all know the boolean values of `true` and `false,` but there also are concepts of "truthy" and "falsey."
+In Javascript, the following things are "falsey":
 - false
 - 0 (zero)
 - "" (empty string)